purvasingh96/AI-for-Trading/Term 1/Theorey & Quizes/4. Time Series Modelling/Readme.md

 <br><br><img src="./images/2.
 Lag.png" width="450" height="250"></img><br><br>

+Usually, autoregressive models are applied to stationary time series only.
+This constrains the range of the parameters phi.
+For example, an AR(1) model will constrain phi between -1 and 1.
+Those constraints become more complex as the order of the model increases, but they are automatically considered when modelling in Python.

 ## Moving Average Models (MA Models)
 In MA models, we start with average *mu*, to get the value at time t, we add a linear combination of *residuals* from previous time stamps.
 In finance, *residual* refers to new unpredictable information that can't be captured by past data points.
 The residuals are *difference between model's past prediction and actual values.* <br>
 Moving average models are defined as *MAQ* where *Q is the lag.*